rsmp-nordic/rsmp_sxl_traffic_lights/extended_sxl_specification.md

 **Note!**
-> each command is separated by a comma (,) E.g. dd-ee,dd-ee,
+> each command is separated by a comma (,) E.g. dd-ee,dd-ee

 ### Argument